buildkite/templates/pipelines/react-ui-library/readme.md

+---
+title: React Component Library CI/CD
+description: Set up a CI/CD pipeline for a React Component Library with linting, testing, and building using TypeScript, Jest, and npm.
+tags: ["CI", "CD", "React", "TypeScript", "Jest", "NPM"]
+author: Buildkite
+---

-# CI/CD for React Component Library with Docker Compose Plugin
+# CI/CD for React Component Library

 This template gives you a continuous integration and continuous deployment (CI/CD) pipeline that builds, tests, deploys and releases a react component library framework.

 At a glance:

 - For React Component Library
-- Uses Docker Compose Plugin
-- Requires Docker and Buildkite
 - Builds and tests in parallel
 - Deploys to npm